• Skip to main content

 2. Restore Files From Backup Using Backup and Restore

-If you end up losing files, you can follow the steps below to Restore all your Files and Data.
+If you end up permanently deleting files or losing files due to any problem, you can follow the steps below to Restore all your Files and Data to your computer.

 Restore My Files Option in Backup and Restore Tool in Windows 10